Ayush0312/Journal-Application/README.md

   - PUT `/journal/id/{userName}/{id}` — update entry (note: trusts path userName)
   - DELETE `/journal/id/{userName}/{id}` — delete entry (note: trusts path userName)

-### Troubleshooting
-- 400 on POST `/journal`:
-  - Ensure Basic Auth with an existing user.
-  - Local Mongo (standalone) may not support transactions.
-The app uses `MongoTransactionManager` and `@Transactional`.
-If on standalone, remove `@Transactional` in `JournalEntryService` or disable the transaction manager bean, or use Atlas/replica set.
-- Do not keep credentials in properties; use `MONGODB_URI` env var.

 ### Build
 ```powershell